MasterJedi2014/MPMB-XUA25EU-Eberron-Updates/README.md

   - V7 superseded by V8.
 All of the Greater Dragonmark Feats have had custom `description` attributes added for each ASI choice.
 The Epic Boon *Boon of Siberys* has been added with coding advice from Joost/MPMB.
 - **2025-03-31:**
   - V8 minor update to fix the "Force Strike" attacks within the "Homunculus Servant" `CreatureList` objects.
+- **2025-04-03:**
+  - V8 minor update to correct an error casued by a missing comma.

 **Known Bugs:**
 - ~~V8: Homunculus Servants are not displaying their correct Attack & Damage Modifiers for their Force Strike attacks.~~